GrahamKirwan/Entertainment-web-app/README.md

 Users should be able to:

-- Navigate between Home, Movies, TV Series, and Bookmarked Shows pages
+- Navigate between Home, Movies, TV Series, Login and Bookmarked Shows pages
 - Add/Remove bookmarks from all movies and TV series
 - Search for relevant shows on all pages
 - View the optimal layout for the app depending on their device's screen size